RitamRoa/tel-eng/README.md

 - Live translation to English
 - Responsive design that works on both desktop and mobile devices
 - No installation required
+- You can use the Chrome's "Add to Home Screen" which appears in a drop-down box after pressing the three dots menu.

 ## How to Use